 Picture this: You’re sitting down in front of the television with your loved ones, enjoying your favorite sports game.
 It sounds nice, right?
 At one point, everyone gets up to grab a snack, use the restroom, and stretch their legs.
 When you all return, there’s a giant rattlesnake curled up on the couch.

 Texas resident Jacob Gamble, of Decatur, is familiar with this personally.
-The terrifying footage of his experience with a very feared snake, which took his household couch during Game 3 of the Mavericks-Jazz series in April of 2022, was also posted on social media by him.
+The terrifying footage of his experience with a very feared snake, which took his household couch during Game 3 of the Mavericks-Jazz series in April of 2022, was also posted on social media.

 Gamble shared the rattlesnake video in a well-liked, exclusive North Texas Facebook group titled “What kind of snake is this?
 North Texas Educational Group.”
-Let’s say it didn’t take long for people to start engaging with the post.
+Let’s say it didn’t take long for people to engage with the post.

 An Unwelcome Visitor